mappls-api/mapmyindia-rest-api/mapmyindia-poi-along-the-route-api/readme.md

 ### Mandatory Parameters

 1. `path` (string) This parameter takes the encoded route along which POIs to be searched.
 2. `category` {string} The POI category code to be searched.
-Only one category input supported.
+Only one category input supported by default.
+API does have the capability to search across multiple categories  simultaneously (`PREMIUM` Offering).
+To access multiple category search, please contact [API Support](mailto:apisupport@mapmyindia.com).

 ### Optional Parameters
 3. `sort` (valueless): Gets the sorted POIs along route.